azat-co/practicalnode/chapter2/chapter2.md

 ***Figure 2-12.** The Hello World app in action*

 Nothing fancy so far, but it&#39;s worth pointing out that it took us just a few lines (the `app.js` file) to write a fully functional HTTP server!
-In the next chapter, we add more new and exciting pages using Jade instructions.
+In the next chapter, we add more new and exciting pages using Pug instructions.

 # Summary

 In this chapter we learned what Express.js is and how it works.
 We also explored different ways to install it and use its scaffolding (command-line tool) to generate apps.
 We went through the Blog example with a high-level overview (traditional vs. REST API approaches), and proceeded with creating the project file, folders, and the simple Hello World example, which serves as a foundation for the book&#39;s main project: the Blog app.
-And then lastly, we touched on a few topics such as settings, a typical request process, routes, AJAX versus server side, Jade, templates, and middleware.
+And then lastly, we touched on a few topics such as settings, a typical request process, routes, AJAX versus server side, Pug, templates, and middleware.